 Step-1: Application AI/ML AF includes the new information element, Information for Supporting Group-MBR Monitoring, as described in 6.X.2.2 for Table 5.6.7-1 of TS 23.501 in the AF request to NEF.
 The above information element includes also the Group-MBR monitoring parameter which has/have bit rate monitoring value(s) for uplink and downlink traffic flows.

+Editor’s Note: Whether the Group-MBR monitoring parameter should be pre-configured in the UDM/UDR or dynamically provided by the AF is FFS.

 Step-2: The AF includes the new information element provided in Step-1 to NEF in case of Nnef_TrafficInfluence_Create or Update.